fr3fou/sugoku/README.md

 Simple sudoku solver using backtracking w/ a neat GUI to better display the algorithm's inner-workings.

+*Note: the time `sugoku` takes to solve a board with the GUI is significantly slower than without one, due to the capped framerate and blocking channels*

 ![gif](gif.gif)

 ## How to start